Embed a WebSphere Liberty profile in an executable JAR with Maven

 The executable Open Liberty JAR file

-With the Maven POM configured, the executable Open Liberty JAR file can be created simply by running a maven package command:
+With the Maven POM configured, the executable Open Liberty JAR file can be created simply by running an Apache Maven package command:

 C:\webphsere\embedded\openliberty>mvn clean install